Hisses & Kisses

 One bright afternoon, they found a little house with a colorful garden.

-Through the window, they saw a family laughing around a table.
+Through the window, a family was laughing around a table.

 The air smelled like cookies.